cBioPortal/cbioportal/docs/deployment/docker/README.md

 ## Prerequisites

 Docker provides a way to run applications securely isolated in a container, packaged with all its dependencies and libraries.
-To learn more on Docker, kindly refer here: [Docker overview](https://docs.docker.com/engine/docker-overview/).
+To learn more on Docker, please see [Docker overview](https://docs.docker.com/engine/docker-overview/).

 Make sure that you have the latest version of Docker installed on your machine.
 [Get latest version](https://www.docker.com/products/overview#/install_the_platform)

+> **WSL**: Make sure to use [Docker Desktop for Windows](https://www.docker.com/products/docker-desktop/).
+Installing Docker in Ubuntu will not work.

 [Notes for non-Linux systems](notes-for-non-linux.md)